As a part of my job as the Chief Operating Officer at Marotta Wealth Management, I am the head computer programmer.

 “Workflow” is a term that is a little business-speak.
 A workflow is the repeatable set of steps required to conduct a given task.
 A workflow for making and eating a sandwich might include everything from going grocery shopping to putting the dish in the dishwasher.
 If it is a thorough workflow, it will even assign tasks such as Dad makes the grocery list, Mom does the shopping, and Baby eats the sandwich.

 In our Marotta systems, each of these steps are split into individual tasks (we call them “to dos”).
 Those tasks are created as templates in a workflow design.
 When the workflow is started (we say “kicked off”), those templates are assigned to the correct people based on their role to the client.
 As steps are marked done — ie. Dad made the grocery list — the next steps are kicked off — ie. A reminder for Mom to do the grocery shopping is created.
-This workflow’s individual tasks are then a part of each employee’s larger to do list, where they can schedule what day they would like to work on it, when the task is due, and so on.
+This workflow’s individual tasks are then part of each employee’s larger to do list, where they can schedule what day they would like to work on it, when the task is due, and so on.

 In this way, each employee can serve every client by doing just the things that are they are responsible for doing.
 This ensemble approach allows us to juggle more tasks than we could by ourselves.
 Our Marotta workflows serve as a well-trained assistant for each employee.
 In other disciplines, like healthcare and aviation, the mere act of having a checklist has been shown to save lives and improve service.
 I believe our workflows help to ensure repeatable high-quality customer service for every service we provide.

 Onboarding a new client is a very difficult process.
 New clients often would benefit from starting most of our services in addition to needing their accounts transferred, first investment plan drafted, and basic data entry completed.
 Our step-by-step workflow helps us move patiently and swiftly through all of the steps while making sure we don’t forget anything.
-Once their asset allocation is in place and the accounts are able to be invested, the workflow automatically starts “Step 5” of our getting started process as a workflow.
+Once their asset allocation is in place and the accounts are able to be invested, the New Client workflow automatically starts “Step 5” of our getting started process as a workflow.

 This workflow is the first place I get to serve clients.
 As the current tax specialist at the firm, my workflow of reviewing a client’s tax return is first kicked off as a part of Step 5.
 The advisor doesn’t even have to remember that this is a service.
 When the time is right according to the workflows, I simply get a to do to see if we have a tax return that I should review.
 If we don’t, my selection gives the advisor to dos in the “Request Tax Return” workflow.
 If we do, I get to dos as a part of the “Review Tax Return” workflow.